 Do absences from the UK affect an ILR application?

 Some categories of the Immigration Rules, such as, for example, Tier 2, Tier 1 Entrepreneur and Tier 1 Investor have a requirement that the applicant (and dependants) must not have been absent from the UK for more than 180 days in any 12 months during the qualifying period.
-You can find further information on this here.
+Find further information on the 180 day absence rule for ILR applications.

-This rules does not apply to those who are in the UK with leave as a spouse or partner.
-You can find further information on this here.
+This rule does not apply to those who are in the UK with leave as a spouse or partner.

 Can dependants apply for ILR?